Roots: Adam's views on the Scientifica come from Gulliver's travels.

 In 8 billion years time, humanity is long-extinct and the galaxy has been abandoned by all sentient life.

-Unrecorded Adventures: The fifth Doctor implies that he may have met Francis Bacon (Asylum).
-Unrecorded encounters with the Master (4th Doctor) included attempts to capture the Eye of Harmony (The Invasion of Time?), rend asunder the constellation of Mandusus using a segment of the Key to Time and entering a pact with the Embodiment of Gris (The Embodiment of Gris was first mentioned in The Daleks' Master Plan and later in The Dying Days) - all to gain a new lease of life.
+Unrecorded Adventures: The fifth Doctor implies that he may have met Francis Bacon (later seen in Asylum).
+Unrecorded encounters with the Master (4th Doctor) included attempts to capture the Eye of Harmony (The Deadly Assassin?), rend asunder the constellation of Mandusus using a segment of the Key to Time and entering a pact with the Embodiment of Gris (The Embodiment of Gris was first mentioned in The Daleks' Master Plan and later in The Dying Days) - all to gain a new lease of life.
 Adric has only known the Doctor for a couple of weeks.

 The 5th Doctor says that 'Old Edmund [Hillary] told me a mountaineer's maxim: "If you lose your gloves, you can lose your life."'
 Chris has clearly heard the Doctor mention Adric's death on a previous occasion, though Roz seems unaware of it.
 Zodin erased the Doctors' brains with mind-rubbers (thus making them forget events) when she encountered at least two incarnations - according to the fifth Doctor.